The B2B Marketing Process

-But our question to you is, if you were a B2B buyer, would you feel like you behaved differently to anyone else buying a product?
+But consider this: picture yourself as a B2B buyer, would you behave differently to anyone else buying a product?

-The truth is that 71% of B2B researchers start with a generic search (Google, 2015), and it’s a marketers job to make sure your brand, whether B2B or not, appears when someone searches for your product.
+The truth is that 71% of B2B researchers start with a generic search (Google, 2015), and it’s a marketer's job to make sure your brand, whether B2B or not, appears in search engine results.

 What is the B2B marketing process?